-Opportunity for Greece’s future news makers to learn from world’s top journalists
+Opportunity for Greece’s future news makers to learn from the world’s top journalists

-100 fully-funded places are available for the brightest young student bloggers, vloggers, photojournalists and reporters from across the globe to take part in the two-day event at the Scottish Parliament in Edinburgh in July 2018.
+One hundred fully funded places are available for the brightest young student bloggers, vloggers, photojournalists and reporters from across the globe to take part in the two-day event at Sky Central – the global headquarters of the Sky Group in Isleworth, West London – in July 2020.

-With contributions from leading media organisations such as CNN, Reuters, Google News Lab, Facebook and UK Schools of Journalism, the conference is a once-in-a-lifetime opportunity for the next generation of top journalists to hone their skills and make global connections.
+With contributions from leading media organisations such as Reuters, Google News Initiative, Facebook and UK Schools of Journalism, the conference is a once-in-a-lifetime opportunity for the next generation of top journalists to hone their skills and make global connections.

-Last year’s event saw some of the most experienced and respected international editors, broadcasters and reporters share their knowledge and insights with delegates from 42 countries.
-Speakers included Mary Hockaday, Controller BBC World Service English; Anne McElvoy, Senior Editor at The Economist; Christina Lamb, Chief Foreign Correspondent at The Sunday Times; and Matt Cooke from Google News Lab.
+Last year’s event saw some of the most experienced and respected international editors, broadcasters and reporters share their knowledge and insights with delegates from 50 countries.
+Speakers included Jon Snow, Channel Four; Christina Lamb, Chief Foreign Correspondent for the Sunday Times; Nick Tattersall, Head of Global News Desk for Reuters; and Sreenivasan Jain, Managing Editor New Delhi Television.

-Future News Worldwide 2018 will offer an equally rich and packed programme for the next generation of news makers and content creators.
-Judging by last year’s entries, which saw nearly 2,000 applications received, competition for places will be strong.
+Future News Worldwide 2020 will offer an equally rich and packed programme for the next generation of news makers and content creators.
+Judging by last year’s entries – which saw over 3,000 applications received – competition for places will be strong.

 Who can apply?

-The opportunity is available to undergraduate and postgraduate students from any country who will be aged 18–25 years old on 1 July 2018.
+The opportunity is available to undergraduate and postgraduate students from any country who will be aged 18 to 25 on 1 July 2020.

 Applicants should be able to speak English at an advanced level and need to demonstrate that they are passionate about following a career in journalism.